 3) Organ – maximum leave up to 30 days per fiscal year.

 d.
 Assistance Dog Training – provided for employees with a disability as defined by the Human Resources Code Section 121.002 to attend training necessary to provide the employee with an assistance dog for his or her personal use.
 Maximum leave is up to 10 days per fiscal year.

 e.
 Volunteer Firefighter and Emergency Medical Service (EMS) – provided to employees who are volunteer firefighters or EMS volunteers.

-2) Respond to Emergencies – to respond to emergency fire or medical situations.
-Maximum leave up to 40 hours per fiscal year.
+2) Respond to emergencies – to respond to emergency fire or medical situations.
+Maximum leave is up to 40 hours per fiscal year.